Places to Stay

 10. What is included in the cabins?

-Cabins are basic and include beds, and sleep up to 4 people comfortably.
+Cabins are basic and include beds, heat, and power.
 Please bring bedding and other amenities.
 Cabins in Lowhee include a small table and a fridge.
-Note, cabins in Government Hill are small and are only intended for sleeping.

 11. Do you have a store in the campgrounds?